royto/kalliope_neuron_cryptocurrency/README.md

 ## Synopsis

-This neuron allows you to get cryptocurrency price in other currency
+This neuron allows you to get cryptocurrency price in other currency.
+It uses [cryptocompare.com](https://min-api.cryptocompare.com) to get data.

 ## Installation